In memory: Paul Decle – community activist, gardener and friend

 Paul was also one of those people who could laugh at the complexity of life.
 As someone with a sturdy collection of DMs and proud history of living in squats, he could have just as much fun turning heads in the latest and sharpest suit from Prada.

 Reactions to his death were immediate.
 Dr Laura Waters, Chair of BHIVA wrote: “He was nothing short of legendary and a voice I respected hugely”.
 Marc Thompson, cofounder of Prepster and BlackandGayBackIntheDay wrote: “I will always remember how Paul could go from the deadly serious to that little boy giggle.
 And no-one rocked a sharp suit and DMs like him.
 He was an amazing member of the HIV family, he will be missed”.

 Our thoughts are with Paul’s family and friends at this difficult time.
 They are especially with his husband and life partner Christian – they were inseparable for more than 30 years.

-This link to Christian’s Facebook post includes many personal tributes.
+These links to posts in Christian’s Facebook include many personal tributes.